Trithir/TrithirBot/README.md

 ## What is this?

-This is a bot that listens to the chat of a given Twitch stream for messages with a Spotify song link in them and then adds that song to a playlist and/or your queue.
-The Spotify link must be at the start of the message in order to be picked up.
+This is a bot that listens to the chat of a given Twitch stream for messages with a Spotify song link, or "artist" - "track" in them, and then adds that song to a playlist and/or your queue.

+Examples:

 ✔️ Message that WOULD be picked up:

 ```
 https://open.spotify.com/track/4uLU6hMCjMI75M1A2tKUQC?si=x-_FFgqBRB20mzW_lM7kDQ pls play this, it's a bop

+Reel big fish - trendy

+social distortion-prison bound
 ```
+Note: Artist name and song title must be spelled correctly, and in the proper order.
+Letter case does not matter.

 ❌ Message that WOULD NOT be picked up: